sfigg/commercialization-public/test/hlk/testref/global-navigation-satellite-system--gnss--test-guidance.md

 >[!NOTE]
 >
-If you do not have the NMEA Plotting tool from an IHV, you can use Microsoft<sup>®</sup> Bing
+If you do not have the NMEA Plotting tool from an IHV, you can use Microsoft Bing